MasterJ93/ATProtoKit/Sources/ATProtoKit/ATProtoKit.docc/0210AuthFlowChange.md

 # 0.20 to 0.21 Authentication Flow Migration

+Learn about how to set up your project with the new authentication flow changes.

 With the release of 0.21.0 comes a new migration flow for ATProtoKit developers.
 This change is fairly small, but this article will still cover what to expect in order to clear any confusion.

 ## Authentication Flow